MetaMask/SIPs/SIPS/sip-11.md

 ## Specification

-> Formal specifications are written in Typescript.
-Usage of `CAIP-N` specifications, where `N` is a number, are references to [Chain Agnostic Improvement Proposals](https://github.com/ChainAgnostic/CAIPs).

-Please see SIP-3 for more information on the original transaction insights API.
+Please see [SIP-3](https://github.com/MetaMask/SIPs/blob/main/SIPS/sip-3.md) for more information on the original transaction insights API.

 ### Language